astorDev/bithovin/encoding/hex.md

 1. We'll start with `Yellow`.
 Which as you may know mix of red and green.
 So full for red (ff), full for green (ff), and none for blue (00)
 2. Of course ochre is not that bright color.
 Let's roll down colors down, so `cc` for red, `cc` for green, and still nothing for blue `00`
-3. Ochre is also rather red-ish then green-ish.
+3. Ochre is also rather red-ish than green-ish.
 Let's decrease green to `77`.
 4. Okay, a deep color probably wouldn't completely ignore a primary color.
 So, as the last touch, let's put just a little of blue: `22`.

+## Recap

+In the [previous encoding article](https://medium.com/@vosarat1995/how-to-talk-in-1s-and-0s-e3d8a852a2b0) I've described how computers see a text behind 1s and 0s.
+This time we talked about a slightly more complicated thing: how do they see color?
+Having that, we studied a binary-to-text encoding, called hex, that helps communicate exact colors in a way that is understandable both by computers and humans.
+So now we are even more ready for the AI takeover 😄